Backsplash Design Ideas for the Kitchen

 The most significant difference between a slab backsplash and a tile backsplash is continuity.
 Slabs are large pieces.
 Tiles are individual pieces and have joints between them, typically filled with grout.

-In the picture below, you will see a quartz slab backsplash.
+In the picture below, you will see a marble slab backsplash.
 Notice how the backsplash has no grout lines.
-This is because there are no tiles, just one very large quartz slab.
+This is because there are no tiles, just one very large marble slab.
 There are many options for slabs in other materials, such as granite, marble, concrete, solid surfacing, and others.
 The slab looks more uniform, but the material selection is critical to the overall design.
-This particular quartz has very little detail, but you can go in many other directions with this.
+This particular marble has very little detail, but you can go in many other directions with this.

 Seamless Kitchen Backsplash